ddeville/scripts/README.md

 ## Scripts

 A bunch of scripts I use on every machine I set up.
-A lot of inspiration was taken from a [post](http://furbo.org/2014/09/03/the-terminal/) by Craig Hockenberry.

 When setting up a new machine, do the following steps: